lukaszgryglicki/calc-metric/README.md

  sogno                | 7d         |       9 |       9 | 2023-11-15 14:42:51.449673 |                50 |                9 |    11.1111111111111116 |      83.3333333333333333
 (50 rows)
 ```

+# Running via crontab

+There is a `run_sync.sh` script that can be used for runnign via a cron job.
+It must be present in system cron's PATH (for example `/usr/bin` directory).

+Use `sync.crontab` file as a starting point for adding a cronjob via `crontab -e`.